 If you think your social media profiles give away too much about your life, imagine the wealth of personal information and important data your Mac contains.
-By now, every IT security expert in the world recommends to lock your Mac every time you step away from it in public (and why not in private too).
-So you can do yourself a massive favor — learn about MacBook lockscreen options, pick the one that works best for you, and kick off your new habit.
+By now, every IT security expert in the world recommends that you lock your Mac every time you step away from it.
+So do yourself a massive favor — learn about MacBook lock screen options, pick the one that works best for you, and kick off your new habit.
 Remember: Lock Mac.
 Every time.

 Truth be told, locking Macs is extremely easy and there are a few ways to do it.
 But, first of all, it’s important to make sure your Mac is configured to ask for a password every time you turn it on — so it wouldn’t just let anybody in after you lock it.